This post may contain affiliate links.

 Finally, let the pork chops rest for a few minutes after cooking.
 This allows juices to redistribute, making every bite tender and flavorful.

-Slow cooker pork chops go well with many sides.
-Try mashed potatoes or rice to soak up the gravy.
+Slow cooker pork chops pair perfectly with simple sides that soak up the rich gravy.
+Try slow cooker mashed potatoes or rice to soak up the gravy.
 Roasted or steamed vegetables like carrots, green beans, or broccoli add color and crunch.

 For a lighter option, serve your pork chops with a fresh salad made of mixed greens, cherry tomatoes, and a tangy vinaigrette.